What can we replace in the technology and remain in Ajax? If we replace JavaScript by another language, is it always Ajax?

-The term Ajax is a set of standard techniques for creating dynamic pages, but it coexists with other techniques such as iframes and other technologies to exchange data with the server, and they are different things.
-A key aspect is the quality of being a standard.
+The term Ajax is a set of standard techniques for creating dynamic pages, but it coexists with other techniques such as iframes and newer technologies to exchange data with the server, such as Fetch and WebSocket..
+A key aspect is being a standard.
 Replacing JavaScript with another language, would lose that status in Ajax.
-However, technologies that make up Ajax are evolving and thus it must evolve too.
+However, technologies that make up Ajax are evolving and thus it will evolve too of be replaced.

 The question is often asked whether Ajax can use another client-side language that JavaScript, therefore whether we are still in Ajax with another programming language.